-I care deeply about helping people to create heartfelt and unique farewells.
+I really care about helping people to create heartfelt and unique farewells.
 Many people are not aware of how much choice and freedom they have in creating a fitting funeral service – I can help you explore what aspects are important to you, and to create a flow to the service so that everything that needs to be said and done is accomplished.

-- Level 3 Diploma in Funeral Celebrancy.
+- Level 3 Diploma in Funeral Celebrancy

 - I am a member of the Green Fuse Guild of Funeral Celebrants and abide by their Code of Practice.

-- I am also part of the Dying Matters coalition, a member of the Good Funeral Guild, and the Natural Death Centre.
+- I belong to the ‘Dying Matters’ coalition, the Good Funeral Guild, and the Natural Death Centre.
 I am also a ‘Dementia Friend’.

 - I subscribe to the Celebrant Accord